 The situation was much worse in the past.
 Over 50 years ago, as many as 500 children in the U.S. died every year because of unintentional poisonings, with medication being the top reason.
 Legislation requiring safety measures and the invention of the child safety cap for pill bottles led to those numbers improving.

 Still, as parenting writer Alla Berger from ModernMom.com points out, even toddlers can figure out how to open those bottles.

 “Children seem to be getting smarter and smarter these days.
 I recently heard a mom complain about witnessing her three-year-old daughter skillfully opening up a ‘child-proof’ bottle of Tylenol!”

 The problem with that statement is “child-proof packaging” doesn’t really exist.
 Nothing is a guarantee, but child-safe packaging can add an extra layer of protection that saves lives.

 New, innovative forms of child-resistant packaging may be able to help protect kids from unintentional exposure to medications.
 Read more about what Child-Guard® is doing at the end of this article.

 In addition to keeping kids away from medicines they shouldn’t have or shouldn’t take without adult supervision, parents should also keep an eye on expiration dates and product recalls for any medication they give to family members.

 2. Under the Sink

 Cabinets under bathroom and kitchen sinks are often full of cleaning supplies.
 These products may contain chemicals that could be harmful if ingested.
-Products may be clearly labeled with warnings, but that does not stop a toddler.
+Products may be clearly labeled with warnings, but that does not stop a toddler or small child.